 Labels help you organize your posts into different categories.
 For instance, if I write a tutorial I would label my post as : tutorial or guide…etc so that when I have several posts and want to look for a specific one I can easily find it based on the labels I used.

-I am not sure if you would want to tweak the HTML of your post unless you have a basic knowledge to do so.
-HTML is useful when integrating ' code snippets" of infographics and videos or slides.
+I am not sure if you would want to tweak the HTML of your post unless you have a basic knowledge of HTML coding, otherwise don’t bother.
+HTML is useful when integrating code snippets into your posts (e.g., infographics, embed videos, slides, etc)

 5- Share your Post

-Once you are done with typing your post, you can then click on " Publish" and your post will instantly be available on the net
+Once you are done with typing and editing, you can then click on ” Publish” and your post will instantly go live.